-Are you planning a birthday party for your preteen?
-Planning a birthday party for older children can be as much fun as planning a party for toddlers or preschoolers.
-It just requires a little more thought and a few adjustments After all, preteens are a bit harder to impress than the little ones, and they're looking for activities that are a tad more grown up.
+Planning a birthday party for a preteen?
+Though planning a birthday party for older children are just as much fun as planning a party for toddlers or preschoolers, it requires a little more thought as well as a few adjustments.
+After all, preteens are a bit harder to impress than the little ones, and they're looking for activities that are a tad more grown up.

 Pick a Fun Craft

 Even though they are older, tweens still love crafts and the art of making things.
-There are so many cute crafts the children can do.
-Consider having them make autograph pillows, so that each child will have a remembrance of the party.
-And they are fun for both girls and boys to make.
+There are so many cute crafts they can do.
+Consider having them make autograph pillows, so that each child will have a memory of the party that can be fun for both girls and boys to make.

 Consider a Sleepover Party

 If the birthday tween wants to keep the party close to home, a sleepover party is probably going to be as easy to plan as any other.
 For preteens, sleepovers are truly a right of passage.
 They might want to invite everyone they know, but it's probably best to limit the number of guests in order to keep the party running smoothly.
 Be sure to offer plenty of activities to keep guests busy, and make sure one or two of them are quiet activities, such as watching a movie, telling ghost stories with the lights dimmed, or making a craft.

 Check-in with the preteens periodically, but give them some time alone to bond and do what preteens do best—hang out with their friends!

 An older child might be ready for a co-ed party, or not.
 If the tween wants to invite members of the opposite sex, be sure to set clear boundaries on what is and is not allowed.
 Will guests be allowed in the tween's bedroom?
 If this will be a night party, at what time will the guests leave?
 Also, be sure any games or activities the tween plans will appeal to both girls and boys.